3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Challenges and Opportunities

-An ideal 3DGS training process necessitates sufficient and high-quality data, but in practical applications, this is often excessively challenging.
-Although focusing on the introduction of priors can mitigate the problem to some extent, optimizing a large number of Gaussians under underconstrained conditions remains inherently difficult.
-Therefore, a potential solution is to reduce the number of Gaussian primitives based on their uncertainty while enhancing the representational capacity of individual primitives~\cite{hamdi2024ges}.
+{\textbf{Opportunities.} An ideal 3DGS training process requires sufficient high-quality data, but this is often excessively challenging in practical applications.
+Although introducing priors can mitigate this problem to some extent, optimizing a large number of Gaussians under underconstrained conditions remains difficult.
+A potential solution is to reduce the number of Gaussian primitives based on their uncertainty while enhancing the representational capacity of individual primitives~\cite{hamdi2024ges}.
 This involves finding a trade-off between the number of Gaussians and rendering performance, thereby improving the efficiency of utilizing sparse samples.
 Then, poor-quality data should also be taken into consideration.
 Unconstrained in-the-wild images are a typical case, encompassing transient occlusions and dynamic appearance changes, such as varying sky, weather, and lighting, which have been extensively discussed in NeRF~\cite{martin2021nerf, chen2022hallucinated, yang2023cross}.
-To enhance efficiency, existing works have also discussed this issue in the context of 3DGS~\cite{dahmani2024swag, zhang2024gaussian}, which attempt to model appearance changes and handle transient objects.
+To enhance efficiency, existing works have addressed this issue in the context of 3DGS~\cite{dahmani2024swag, zhang2024gaussian}, attempting to model appearance changes and handle transient objects.
 However, their performance struggles, especially in scenes with complex lighting changes and frequent occlusions.
-Thanks to the explicit representation characteristics of 3DGS, decoupling geometric representations and introducing geometric consistency constraints across different scenes is a promising approach to mitigate instability during the training process.
+Thanks to the explicit representation characteristics of 3DGS, decoupling geometric representations and introducing geometric consistency constraints across different scenes is a promising approach to mitigate instability during the training process.}